utah-cs4470-sp23/class/hw6/README.md

 we recommend you start there.
 Typically, Parts 3, 4, and 5 are the hardest, so we recommend making sure you pass all other parts first.

-Depending on how exactly you write your parser, you might find that you pass Parts 3, 4, and 5 very early.
-This usually happens because you haven't actually implemented any of the JPL subset and therefore reject all programs.
-That means you successfully reject invalid programs, passing Parts 3, 4, and 5.
-However, don't get too excited: you're rejecting these programs for the wrong reason, and will probably stop rejecting some of them once you implement the full JPL subset type checker.
+Depending on how exactly you write your type checker, you might find that you pass Parts 1 and 2 very early.
+This usually happens because your type checker isn't actually checking anything and therefore not rejecting any programs.
+As you start implementing your type checker, you will start rejecting programs.

 # Submission and grading